 Deploying the new methodology, we focus on bringing Business Agility as the key benefit to customers, along with pitfalls avoidance, world-class service quality, and cost efficiency, which have been FPT Software’s value proposition.

 Additionally, FPT Software has developed Reference Business Cases and Cloud Digital Lab Services as an accelerator of Cloud journey with Digital Kaizen TM.
-This help provides best practices, solutions, guidance, along with minimum standard and secured infrastructure to develop business cases.
+This helps provide best practices, solutions, guidance, along with minimum standard and secured infrastructure to develop business cases.
 Both also offer hand-on and skilful resources to implement business cases to resolve business needs and pain points.
 40+ reference business cases are now already available, with topics mainly focusing on Cloud migration, Cloud operation and Cloud-native development area.

 For more information on FPT Cloud Services, please visit here!